-The best way to communicate with the course instructor is prior to class or during office hours.
-I am available by phone- 432-335-6426 (office) during stated office hours.
-You may also email me.
+The best way to communicate with the course instructor is via email.
 Appointments with the instructor may also be scheduled.

-General Course Requirements
+General Course General Course Requirements

 - 1. Attend class and participate.

 - 2. Contribute and cooperate with civility.

 - 3. Submit assignments on time.
 Late work will not be accepted.
 Medical and/or family circumstances that warrant an extension on assignments need to be presented to the instructor.
 Extensions will be allowed at the instructor's discretion.